carmenlup/Introspect2b/README.md

 	ACA Logs for `/api/Claims/1/summarize`
 	![AcaLogSumarize](Documentation/Images/ACANotesAPiLog.jpg "Logs for Sumarize api call")

+---
+---
 # 5. AppInsights configuration for ACA Monitoring and Observability

+## 5 Monitoring ACA with Log Analytics and Application Insights
 ACA has already Log Analytics workspace configured and connected to ACA.
 To have more insights and monitoring capabilities Application Insights must be configured and connected to ACA.
 Log Analytics will be used for infrastructure monitoring and Application Insights for application monitoring.